Andrews-Asamoah/Edu8Africa-Python-Project/README.md

    > **1. The user is to provide the length of password to generate**

-   > **2. The input is then evaluated, if it's an integer, it checks if it meets the minimum value of 12 else an error message is generated for any value entered aside an integer**
+   > **2. The input is then evaluated, if it's an integer, it checks if it meets the minimum integer value of 12 else an error message is generated for any value entered aside an integer**

    > **3. Generated password includes both uppercase and lowercase letters, numbers and symbols.**